EnterpriseDB/tpa/docs/src/opensourcetpa.md

 Last login: Wed Sep  6 10:08:01 2023 from 172.17.0.1
 [root@uptake ~]#
 ```

+In both cases, you will be logged in as a root user on the container.

 We can now change user to the `postgres` user using `sudo -iu postgres`.
 As `postgres` we can run `psql`.
 TPA has already configured that user with a `.pgpass` file so there's no need to present a password.